-Our Mobile Signing Agents are often asked to perform signings in health care facilities such as hospitals and nursing homes.
-Because patients can be very ill, heavily medicated or otherwise impaired, notarizing their documents requires extra time, patience and compassion.
-Often, patients who need to sign documents have issues with alertness, positive identification, signing ability and other challenges you won’t find covered in the Notary handbook.
+Our Mobile Signing Agents are often asked to perform signings in healthcare facilities such as hospitals and nursing homes.
+Because patients can be very ill, heavily medicated, or otherwise impaired, notarizing their documents requires extra time, patience, and compassion.
+Often, patients who need to sign documents have issues with alertness, positive identification, signing ability, and other challenges you won’t find covered in the Notary handbook.
 In this setting, clients are at their most vulnerable.
 They may be lying down, draped in a gown and thin blanket, and not physically or mentally at their finest.
-In this situation, they may need significant documents notarized, such as powers of attorney, other legal and financial records.
+In this situation, they may need significant documents notarized, such as powers of attorney, and other legal and financial records.

 How To Prepare For Hospital Notary

 Conducting a Notary service at the bedside at the customer’s hospital or nursing home is a convenient way to complete legal and financial documents without inconveniencing your loved ones into traveling to a Notary Public Office.
 But in order to complete the service, the person making the reservations needs to take notice of these notary requirements: